 Fees and Expenses of the Opportunity Fund.
 This table describes the fees and expenses that you may pay if you buy and hold shares of the Opportunity Fund.
 You may qualify for sales charge discounts on Class A shares if you invest, or agree to invest in the future, at least \$100,000 in the Opportunity Fund.
-More information about these and other discounts is available from your financial professional and under "Shareholder Information - More About Class A Shares" beginning on page 36 of this Prospectus.
+More information about these and other discounts is available from your financial professional and under "Shareholder Information - More About Class A Shares" beginning on page 43 of this Prospectus.

-Shareholder Fees Class A Class I Class R (fees paid directly from your investment) Class A Class I Class K Maximum Sales Charge (Load) Imposed on Purchases 5.75% None None (as a percentage of offering price) 3.7 370 None None Maximum Deferred Sales Charge (Load) 1.00%(1) None None (as a percentage of the original offering price) 1.00% None None Redemption Fee 2.00% 2.00% 2.00% (as a percentage of amount redeemed within 30 days of purchase) 2.00% 2.0070 2.0070 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees (2) 0.97% 0.97% 0.97% Distribution and Service (Rule 12b-1) Fees 0.25% None 0.25% Other Expenses 0.38% 0.38% 0.38% Acquired Fund Fees and Expenses (3) 0.01% 0.01% 0.01% Total Annual Fund Operating Expenses 1.61% 1.36% 1.61% Fee Waiver and Expense Reimbursements (4) (0.05)% (0.05)% (0.05)% Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement 1.56% 1.31% 1.56%
+Shareholder Fees (fees paid directly from your investment) Class A Class I Class R Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) 5.75% None None Maximum Deferred Sales Charge (Load) (as a percentage of the original offering price) 1.00% (1) None None Redemption Fee (as a percentage of amount redeemed within 30 days of purchase) 2.00% 2.00% 2.00% Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees (2) 0.98% 0.98% 0.98% Distribution and Service (Rule 12b-1) Fees 0.25% None 0.25% Other Expenses 0.37% 0.37% 0.37% Total Annual Fund Operating Expenses 1.60% 1.35% 1.60% Fee Waiver and Expense Reimbursements (3) (0.05)% (0.05)% (0.05)% Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement 1.55% 1.30% 1.55%

-- (1) Class A shares do not have a contingent deferred sales charge ("CDSC") except that a 1.00% charge applies to certain redemptions made within twelve months, following purchases of \$1 million or more without an initial sales charge. - (2) The advisory fee for the Opportunity Fund is 1.00% on the first \$100,000,000 of net assets and 0.90% thereafter. - (3) This number represents the combined total fees and operating expenses of the Acquired Funds owned by the Opportunity Fund and is not a direct expense incurred by the Opportunity Fund or deducted from the Opportunity Fund assets.
-The operating expenses in this fee table will not correlate to the expense ratio in the Opportunity Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Opportunity Fund. - (4) Pursuant to an operating expense limitation agreement between North Star Investment Management Corp. (the "Adviser") and the Fund, the Adviser has agreed to waive its fees and/or absorb expenses of the Fund to ensure that Total Annual Fund Operating Expenses for the Fund (excluding any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs, (such as interest and dividend expense on securities sold short), taxes and extraordinary or non-recurring expenses, including, but not limited to, litigation) do not exceed 1.55%, 1.30% and 1.55% of the Fund's average net assets, for Class A, Class I and Class R shares, respectively, through March 31, 2024.
+(1) Class A shares do not have a contingent deferred sales charge ("CDSC") except that a 1.00% charge applies to certain redemptions made within twelve months, following purchases of \$1 million or more without an initial sales charge.

+(2) The advisory fee for the Opportunity Fund is 1.00% on the first \$100,000,000 of net assets and 0.90% thereafter.

+(3) Pursuant to an operating expense limitation agreement between North Star Investment Management Corp. (the "Adviser") and the Fund, the Adviser has agreed to waive its fees and/or absorb expenses of the Fund to ensure that Total Annual Fund Operating Expenses for the Fund (excluding any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs, (such as interest and dividend expense on securities sold short), taxes and extraordinary or non-recurring expenses, including, but not limited to, litigation) do not exceed 1.55%, 1.30% and 1.55% of the Fund's average net assets, for Class A, Class I and Class R shares, respectively, through March 31, 2025.
 The Adviser is permitted to receive reimbursement from the Fund for fees it waived and Fund expenses it paid, subject to the limitation that: (1) the reimbursement for fees and expenses will be made only if payable within three years from the date the fees and expenses were initially waived or reimbursed; and (2) the reimbursement may not be made if it would cause the expense limitation in effect at the time of the waiver or currently in effect, whichever is lower, to be exceeded.
-This operating expense limitation agreement can be terminated only by, or with the consent of, the Board of Trustees..
+This operating expense limitation agreement can be terminated only by, or with the consent of, the Board of Trustees.